BACK

 Acme drivers are trained to flawlessly observe road safety rules and maintain awareness of the actions of other drivers on the road.
 That said, even when a driver does everything right, bad things can still happen.
 “One time, during a snowstorm, I was in the right lane and another company’s truck near me on the highway lost control.
 He hit some snow, he lost control, he came right across all lanes, and he hit and damaged my truck.
 He almost flipped me over.
 Anything can happen out there.
 You have to be aware and make sure that you are doing all the things right that you can control,” recounted Roger.

 Walter disclosed, “The most important thing for me as a manager and responsible for other associates here is that they go home the same way they came into work.
 I don't ever want to make that call to a family member.
 I had to do that earlier in my career at another company where a guy got in an accident.
 He was seriously, seriously injured.
 And I had to make that call to his wife and let her know.
-I don't ever want that to have to do that again.”
+I don't ever want to have to do that again.”

 All those at Acme within the trucking and shipping departments agree that safety is the most important thing.
 Without safety, we don’t have quality or customer service.
 And with safety comes the health and happiness of the drivers.
 In sharing what helps the drivers maintain an upbeat attitude while shouldering such a profound responsibility, drivers offered their favorite listening choices while they are on the road.